ysndr/MSc-Thesis/chapter/methodology.md

 1. A name can only be referred to after it has been defined
 2. A name can be redefined locally

-An AST inherently supports this logic.
+An AST supports this concept due to its hierarchical structure.
 A variable reference always refers to the closest parent node defining the name and scopes are naturally separated using branching.
 Each branch of a node represents a sub-scope of its parent, i.e., new declarations made in one branch are not visible in the other.

-When eliminating the tree structure, scopes have to be maintained in order to provide auto-completion of identifiers and list symbol names based on their scope as context.
+When eliminating the tree structure, scopes have to be maintained.
+This is to provide LSP capabilities such as auto-completion [@sec:auto-completion] of identifiers and list symbol names [@sec:document-symbols], which require the item's scope as context.
 Since the bare linear data structure cannot be used to deduce a scope, related metadata has to be tracked separately.
 The language server maintains a register for identifiers defined in every scope.
 This register allows NLS to resolve possible completion targets as detailed in [@sec:resolving-by-scope].